ragamufin/nodedump/README.md

 nodedump
 ========
-Outputs variables in a visual, easy to read format based on Adobe ColdFusion's `CFDump` tag.
+Outputs variables in a visual, easy to read format based on Adobe ColdFusion's `CFDump` tag with enhancements unique to node.js such as the syntax highlighting of functions.
 Think of it as `console.log` on steroids.

 For example, simply doing `nodedump(user)` gives us: